Nethracs/Rameses/README.md

 #steps to run the code

-Input format

-For a 3X3 grid,
+Input format, for a 3X3 grid,

 **python rameses.py 3 .x......x 5**